 In this “new normal”, Big Law partners are constantly pushed toward revenue maximization as the predominant driver of the attorney client relationship, like a doctor being judged on how many patients she can see in a day.

-She was writing me to let me know that Saturday, almost a year since my fellow co-CEO Raj Goyle and I engaged with her on a story idea, The Wall Street Journal would publish her deep-dive look at how elite law firms – “Big Law” – have in recent years begun to restructure their payment and equity plans to drive profit margins and attract and retain top talent.
+She was writing me to let me know that Saturday, almost a year since my fellow co-founder Raj Goyle and I engaged with her on a story idea, The Wall Street Journal would publish her deep-dive look at how elite law firms – “Big Law” – have in recent years begun to restructure their payment and equity plans to drive profit margins and attract and retain top talent.

 It really is a fascinating read, made all the more interesting to us here in the office by knowledge that our insight and Bodhala’s data set helped drive the story from start to finish.